 You may also be interested in engineering apprenticeships.

 Which construction companies offer apprenticeships?

 Many employers in property and construction run apprenticeship programmes at various levels.
-Here are some examples:
+For example:

 - Amey - apprenticeships at intermediate, advanced and higher/degree level.
 The higher and degree-level programmes are available in areas such as civil and construction engineering, environmental and civil engineering, and rail design.

 - Arup - advanced and higher apprenticeships in building services, civil engineering, quantity surveying, rail design, transport planning and more.

 - Balfour Beatty - apprenticeships in areas such as engineering, quantity surveying, highways maintenance and construction management at intermediate, advanced and higher level.

 - Countryside Properties - a trainee management apprenticeship scheme providing the skills required for a career in construction management, surveying or technical project management, with a starting salary of £18,000 per year.

 - Mott Macdonald - advanced and degree apprenticeships in fields such as civil engineering, transport planning, building services engineering, quantity surveying and infrastructure technology.

 - Redrow - trade apprenticeships, office apprenticeships, technical apprenticeships and commercial apprenticeships.

 - Skanska - on a Level 2 or Level 3 apprenticeship, you'll spend 80% of your time on the job and 20% in education.
 Roles include civil engineer, mechanical and electrical engineer, and operations positions such as street lighting and plumbing.

 Who are they aimed at?